davebarnwell/model-orm-php/README.md

 return the last record in the table when sorted by ascending primary key as a Catgory object

     Category::last();

+return the number of rows in the table

+    Catgory::count();

 Arbitary Statements
 ===================